tericcabrel/snipcode/packages/database/README.md

 yarn install
 ````

-Build the package to generate types declaration required to provide autocompletion while using the functions in the core or web applications
+Build the package to generate types declaration required to provide autocompletion while using the functions in the core or Lambda functions
 ```bash
 yarn build
 ```